History of the steel industry (1850–1970): Germany

 By 1913 American and German exports dominated the world steel market, and Britain slipped to third place.
 German steel production grew explosively from 1 million metric tons in 1885 to 10 million in 1905 and peaked at 19 million in 1918.
 In the 1920s Germany produced about 15 million tons, but output plunged to 6 million in 1933.
 Under Nazi rule, steel output peaked at 22 million tons in 1940, then dipped to 18 million in 1944 under Allied bombing.

 The merger of four major firms into the German Steel Trust (Vereinigte Stahlwerke) in 1926 was modeled on the U.S. Steel corporation in the U.S. The goal was to move beyond the limitations of the old cartel system by incorporating advances simultaneously inside a single corporation.
 The new company emphasized rationalization of management structures and modernization of the technology; it employed a multi-divisional structure and used return on investment as its measure of success.
-It represented the "Americanization" of the German steel industry because its internal structure, management methods, use of technology, and emphasis on mass production.
+It represented the modernization of the German steel industry because its internal structure, management methods, use of technology, and emphasis on mass production.
 The chief difference was that consumer capitalism as an industrial strategy did not seem plausible to German steel industrialists.

 In iron and steel and other industries, German firms avoided cut-throat competition and instead relied on trade associations.
 Germany was a world leader because of its prevailing "corporatist mentality", its strong bureaucratic tradition, and the encouragement of the government.
 These associations regulated competition and allowed small firms to function in the shadow of much larger companies.

 With the need to rebuild the bombed-out infrastructure after the Second World War, Marshall Plan (1948–51) enabled West Germany to rebuild and modernize its mills.
 It produced 3 million tons of steel in 1947, 12 million in 1950, 34 million in 1960 and 46 million in 1970.
 East Germany produced about a tenth as much.

 France

 The French iron industry lagged behind Britain and Belgium in the early 19th century.
 After 1850 it also lagged behind Germany and Luxembourg.
 Its industry comprised too many small, inefficient firms.
-20th century growth was not robust, due more to traditional social and economic attitudes than to inherent geographic, population, or resource factors.
+20th century growth was not robust, due more to traditional, social and economic attitudes than to inherent geographic, population, or resource factors.
 Despite a high national income level, the French steel industry remained laggard.
 The industry was based on large supplies of coal and iron ore, and was dispersed across the country.
 The greatest output came in 1929, at 10.4 million metric tons.
 The industry suffered sharply during the Great Depression and World War II.
 Prosperity returned by mid-1950s, but profits came largely from strong domestic demand rather than competitive capacity.
 Late modernization delayed the development of powerful unions and collective bargaining.